roelvanduijnhoven/muzieklijstjes-vibe/README.md

 # TO DO

 - The rubric of the original dataset does not contain a newsletter
-- Have the original dataset contain all rows from the excel
+- Have the original dataset contain all rows from the stretch it